aniketrajnish/Alembic-to-FBX-File-Maya/README.md

  * Import the `alem_to_fbx.py` script into Maya.
  * Import the alembic file into Maya.
  * Select the alembic node and run the python script.
+ * To export the texture information along with the mesh, change to blinn/lambert materials.

 ## Contribution
 Contributions to the project are welcome.